 In Delaware a workers’ comp case differs from auto accident cases in different ways.
 For example in a car accident the circumstances of the accident determine fault.
 If you were injured at work the company you work for is automatically at fault.
 To learn more about fault in a Delaware workers comp case contact our Delaware workers’ comp attorneys.

-Contact Our Delaware Workers Compensation Lawyers
+Call Our Delaware Workers Compensation Lawyers

 If you or someone you know was seriously hurt on the job, the Newark, Delaware workers compensation lawyers at Schuster Jachetti LLP are ready to evaluate the situation and pursue workers’ comp benefits and financial compensation on your behalf.
 For a free consultation, contact us online or give us a call: